jpegleg/net-gargoyle/README.txt

 rm /var/tmp/learner/74.125.22.23.lock

-You will find that sometimes you will need to lift the sorter lock:
+You will find that sometimes you will need to lift the sorter lock.
+This can be needed for multiple reasons, one is that you need to trigger emails again:

 rm /var/tmp/lock-catalog-sorter